Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/README.md

 ## Troubleshooting

-Information on troubleshooting steps will be added as problems are discovered.
+Information on troubleshooting steps will be provided as potential issues are discovered.

 ## Next steps

-Additional information will be available as documents related to Azure Schema Registry are published.
+See [Azure Schema Registry][azure_schema_registry] for additional information.

 ## Contributing